jandecaluwe/urubu/doc/manual/authoring.md

 ===============

 Stock Markdown supports "reference links" that are resolved by defining them later in the file.
-For example, you can enter `[urubu]` in your content and further on defined iit as follows:
+For example, you can use `[urubu]` in your content and further on define it as follows:

 ```
 [urubu]: http://urubu.jandecaluwe.com